Building a Kea testbed with NETCONF

 OK

-kea-netconf should detect change and only verify the config:
+kea-netconf should detect the change and only verify the config:

 019-01-17 15:47:09.918 INFO [kea-netconf.netconf/6911] NETCONF_CONFIG_CHANGE_EVENT Received YANG configuration change VERIFY event